Uclusion/uclusion-blog/_posts/2021-08-16-code-factory.md

 <br />
 However, if you decide to leave, there is no simple set of signs like "agile process", remote work or managers that code that guarantees avoiding code factory.
-Investigate the team you are interviewing with:
+Investigate the team you are interviewing with and wait for a good fit:
 * Do teams ever detour from "paved road" centralized architecture?
 * Do PMs make suggestions or give commands?
 * Are engineering teams siloed by function?
 * Does the management come from companies with a reputation for flexibility?
 * How aligned is their tech stack with the latest technology?

-It's important to wait for the right fit.
-Working for consecutive code factories won't help!

 ## What if you are a team lead or manager?
-Code factories are stressful for their leaders since there is so little decision-making support and a general lack of energy.
-You probably have to leave anyway, but the experience you can gain from trying to change things is worth it.
+Code factories are stressful for their leaders since there is a general lack of energy and initiative.

 **By far the most impact can be had by fixing process**, because bad process _causes_ developers to spend time on things with low return.
 That in turn makes old technical debt remain, which eats up available time, which forces even